In time of crisis, Trump-Pelosi relationship remains broken - KVIA

 The record-breaking jobless claims reported Thursday add new urgency to the matter of next steps for Congress, which had been moving, slowly, toward crafting another recovery bill that could equal or surpass the first stimulus’ price tag.

 Pelosi and Mnuchin worked out the stimulus by speaking dozens of times by phone and in the speaker’s Capitol office overlooking the Mall.
-Going forward, new White House chief of staff Mark Meadows, who has a relationship with Pelosi, is expected to be another leading conduit.
+Going forward, new White House chief of staff Mark Meadows, a former congressman who has a relationship with Pelosi, is expected to be another leading conduit.

 Pelosi said Thursday that she and Mnuchin had spoken the previous night about the next part of the package.
 She played down her lack of communication with Trump.